nbros652/u-patch/README.md

 # u-patch: Ur patches applied to computers herewith
 Distribute bash script-based patches to multiple Ubuntu systems.

+Setup:
+---
+I highly recommend reading through everything here before trying to setup U-PATCH.
+Nevertheless, I'm starting out with the setup instructions.
+Whether you're setting this up in server mode or client mode, the first thing you need to do is clone all of the files in this repository using the [Clone or Download] button on the [main page](https://github.com/nbros652/u-patch).

+Once you've downloaded all of the files, you're left with one of two primary tasks.
+To set up a U-PATCH server, run the server-setup.sh script.
+To set up a U-PATCH client, run the client-setup.sh script.
+From there, just follow the prompts until either of the scripts has completed its tasks.
+Assuming these complete as expected, you should be up and running.
+You'll want to configure your sever first, as the client-setup.sh script requires you to enter the server's domain name or IP address.

+Built for and tested on Ubuntu 16.04.3:
+---
+These scripts have been built for and tested on Ubuntu 16.04.3.
+They should generally work on other versions as well, but depending on the versions of PHP and Apache2 available for those versions, small modifications may be necessary.
+With a little reworking, I'm sure you could get these working on other Linux distributions as well.

 Background:
 ---
 I manage a fair number of Ubuntu Linux Desktop systems throughout a building.
 These are used by more than 30 different individuals on a regular basis.
 Occasionally, I find that I need to make updates to these systems from time to time, and going around to each computer, or even logging in remotely to apply updates is not a good option.
 My solution was to create a patch systems that would allow me to write bash scripts that would perform the required changes and host these scripts on a server.
 Over the years, it has changed a little bit, and it's undergone one complete rewrite, and there's still room for improvement.